-Adherent Lead Coating. - (Soudure et Oxy-Coupage, 1935, 12, (71).
-275).-Steel vessels are lined with lead by means of the oxy-acetylene flame.
-The steel surface is cleaned with hydrochloric acid and "tinned" with solder or with pure lead, using sal ammoniae as flux, the lead coating itself then being applied by building-up to the required thickness.
-It takes 30 hrs. to deposit 57 kg. of lead/m., and 50 hrs. to deposit 112 kg./m..-H, W. G. H.
+Adherent Lead Coating. - (Soudure et Oxy-Coupage, 1935, 12, (71), 275).-Steel vessels are lined with lead by means of the oxy-acetylene flame.
+The steel surface is cleaned with hydrochloric acid and "tinned" with solder or with pure lead, using sal ammoniac as flux, the lead coating itself then being applied by building-up to the required thickness.
+It takes 30 hrs. to deposit 57 kg. of lead/m.2, and 50 hrs. to deposit 112 kg./m.2.-H. W. G. H.

-deposit 57 kg. of lead/m., and 50 hrs. to deposit 112 kg./m.-H. W. G. H. Chemical Plumbing and Lead Burning Ancient and Modern.
+Chemical Plumbing and Lead Burning Ancient and Modern.
 E. B. Partington (Indoxco, 1935, 1, (2), 8-12).-The properties of lead are described and a brief résumé is given of its manufacture.
 The properties to be expected of chemical lead are described, and mention is made of the alloys of lead used in chemical works.
 A short description is given of the best flame to be used in lead burning.-W. E. B.